Security Events

 • Theft or loss of devices

-If the incident is potentially capable of constituting a "data breach" as defined in Article 35 of the GDPR, the Incident Response Team will inform a Legal Representative of the Company and the DPO to initiate the corresponding procedure.
+If the incident is potentially capable of constituting a "data breach" as defined in Article 35 of the GDPR, the Incident Response Team will inform the Legal Representative of the Company, the Lead link of the Legal and Internal Compliance Circle and the DPO to initiate the corresponding procedure.

 Within 24 hours of the event, the Incident Response Team will provide the Compliance Team with a report on the relevant incident and the possible technical actions.